How to Encrypt Data on an iOS and Android Device

 For many people, keeping personal information really private and safe is worth it.
 Encryption isn't an option for mobile professionals in certain industries, such as finance and health care.
 You must safeguard all devices that hold or access consumers' personally identifiable information, or you will be in violation of the law.

-Encryption does more than prevent unauthorised access to your mobile device’s data.
-Think of the lock screen as a lock on a door: Without the key, uninvited criminal can’t trespass in and steal all your belongings.
+Encryption does more than prevent unauthorized access to your mobile device's data.
+Think of the lock screen as a lock on a door: Without the key, uninvited criminals can't trespass in and steal all your belongings.
 Even if a hacker manages to get past the lock screen, encrypting your data renders it unreadable and useless.

 Vulnerabilities in software and hardware are continually being discovered, while the majority of them are rapidly patched.
 Passwords for lock screens can even be hacked by determined attackers.
-It is always good to protect yourself against hackers and secure our device with Efani and their premium services.
+It is always good to protect yourself against hackers and secure your device with Efani and its premium services.